Where to stay in Lisbon for first timers

 • Upscale area with luxury hotels and high-end shopping

-• Wide, tree-lined boulevard perfect for leisurely strolls
+• Wide, tree-lined boulevard perfect for walks

 • Excellent public transportation links